kontainapp/km-releases/GettingStarted.md

 The only difference- please use `/dev/kkm` instead of `/dev/kvm`

 ### Kontainers

+Content TODO.
+Below is an outline.
+This is mainly explanation/intro, no specific steps.

 Regular runtime - mount, namespaces, using snapshots.
 Pluses and minuses